antur84/sirtet/README.md

 ### TODO

-There's a lot of stuff missing.
+There's a lot of stuff missing, here's a list of ideas

 * Make current shape move down during game ticks ✅
 * Borders per shape are sometimes doubled, they should not be.